 While the journey has been quite satisfying so far, the greatest sense of accomplishment comes from seeing thousands of people benefiting from the course, transforming their life and sharing one of the most valuable gifts with others.
 As people from diverse fields, cultures and countries join the various courses, the HYA has constantly re imagined itself to become the numero uno yoga academy in the world.

-Adding another feather to the cap, the HYA has set the ball rolling for building a mega meditation center — Himalayan Dhyan Mandir in Rishikesh which will offer free meditation courses.
+Adding another feather to the cap, the HYA has set the ball rolling for building a mega meditation center — Himalayan Dhyan Mandir in Thailand which will offer free meditation courses.
 Proposed to be built on the bank of the Holy Ganges, the Meditation center would offer an array of different techniques to help seekers make their inward journey most rewarding.
 The required land has already been purchased and construction work would begin soon.

 Led by the visionary and young yogi, Himanshu Joshi, one of the youngest yoga masters in the world, HYA is poised to reach greater heights in its pursuit to propagate the philosophy of yoga far and wide.